 - All registrants will be sent a 40 question pre-test in addition to background information.
 The purpose of the test is to ensure that all Boy Scouts have at least reviewed the merit badge book and have common baseline knowledge to participate in the stations.
 This information in addition to the Aviation Merit Badge Pamphlet should be reviewed IN ADVANCE.
 The GRADED pretest must be presented at registration to complete the program and receive a blue card.
 No test = No Blue card = No Exceptions.
 If you forget the test, still attend the program.
 You will be invited back to complete the requirements and receive your blue card.

 - The UNIT COORDINATOR will be sent the answer key to grade the tests.
+This will be included in their ticket response email along with the promotional code for scouts.

 - Each boy must present proof of Scoutmaster's approval to take the merit badge.
 This is a BSA advancement policy.
 Normally the Scoutmaster does this by issuing and signing a blue card.
 Blue cards for this event are computer printed.
 Therefore, a form for the Scoutmaster to authorize participation is provided on the cover sheet of the test.